Answers to the most commonly asked Nominee Service questions.

 How are dividends dealt with?

 Dividends are credited to your account and attract interest.
 At the end of each tax year we will produce a consolidated tax voucher detailing all income credited to your Nominee account including your dividends and interest payments which can be used for calculations against the dividend tax allowance and in the preparation for your tax return.
+Dividends paid by cheque in foreign currencies are subject to a minimum cheque value of £100 applied by the processing bank.
+Foreign cheques over £100 are subject to a £28 bank fee.

 Can I re-invest my dividends?